ginjol83/ginjol-utils/README.md

 Instructions for installing the library via npm:

-npm install your-library-name
+npm install ginjol-utils

 ## Usage
 Importing the Library:

-const utilities = require('your-library-name');
+const utilities = require('ginjol-utils');

 ## Example Function
 Description of what this specific function does:

-const result = utilities.specificFunction('parameter1', 'parameter2');
+const result = utilities.trimAllStrings(Object);
 console.log(result);

 ## Available Functions
-specificFunction(parameter1, parameter2): Description of what the function does. anotherFunction(parameter): Description of this other function.
+trimAllStrings(ObjectParameter): Function that trims all the elements of an object passed as a parameter.

 ## Contributing
 Instructions for those who want to contribute to the project: